 When we think of self-paced training content, eLearning modules often come to mind.
 Even with the development of “choose-your-own-adventure” content and the inclusion of bells-and-whistles, eLearning can fail to resonate with modern learners.

 This narrow view of self-paced learning hinders our creativity and limits the success of our learners.
 What if, instead, we elevated self-paced content to better bolster our blended training?
-We took that idea and ran with it to create our Exploring Gamification and Game-Based Learning campaign.
-Throughout our process, we made five surprising discoveries.
+Recently, when our team worked on a self-paced instructional design project for a client, we made five surprising discoveries about this training option.

 1. We can think beyond eLearning modules.